rabelohigor/FractionBingo/README.md

-# RATIONAL BINGO GAME APP
+# FRACTION BINGO GAME APP
 #### Video Demo: <https://youtu.be/oa1_YA8M9VQ>

-## Final project: Rational Bingo
+## Final project: Fraction Bingo
-Rational Bingo project is a simple web-based Bingo game application, where users can generate bingo cards and play bingo as numbers are drawn randomly, developed as part of the CS50 course offered by Harvard University.
+Fraction Bingo project is a simple web-based Bingo game application, where users can generate bingo cards and play bingo as numbers are drawn randomly, developed as part of the CS50 course offered by Harvard University.
 This README provides an overview of the project and an explanation of the design choices and code structure.

 ## About the project
-Rational aims to create bingo cards with rational or decimal numbers at random, offering an educational and playful tool that allows educators and teachers to teach rational number concepts in an engaging and fun way for students.
+Fraction Bingo aims to create bingo cards with rational or decimal numbers at random, offering an educational and playful tool that allows educators and teachers to teach rational number concepts in an engaging and fun way for students.
 Using the game as a base, students can learn while having fun and competing for prizes.
 This makes the learning process more enjoyable and interactive.
 The application is developed using the Flask framework in Python and incorporates web technologies such as HTML, CSS, JavaScript and Bootstrap.

 ## Summary of features
 - Home page with an explanation of Bingo and how to use the site to play;